 For a foreign reader, this is a bet on one of the world’s largest untapped shale basins.
 Vaca Muerta, in Argentine Patagonia, holds enormous reserves of gas that the country has struggled for years to turn into cash.

 The latest step is concrete rather than aspirational.
-At the end of June, Eni and XRG each agreed to acquire a third of three upstream blocks, leaving the state oil company YPF with just over a third and the role of operator.
+At the end of June, Eni and XRG each agreed to acquire a third of three upstream blocks, leaving YPF with just over a third and the operator’s role.

 The wider project is huge by Argentine standards.
-It is designed to export twelve million tonnes of liquefied natural gas a year, part of a development the partners value at roughly twenty billion dollars in total.
+It is designed to export twelve million tonnes of liquefied natural gas a year, part of a development the partners value at roughly twenty billion dollars.

 The partners are the point as much as the money.
 XRG is the international arm of Abu Dhabi’s national oil company, and Eni is a global major, so their commitment signals that serious capital now believes Argentina can deliver.

 The consortium has also shifted.
-An earlier partnership with Shell was wound up earlier this year, and the arrival of Eni and XRG has reshaped who will carry the project toward a final decision.
+An earlier partnership with Shell was wound up earlier this year, and the arrival of Eni and XRG has reshaped who will carry the project forward.

 The decision that still lies ahead

 The big moment is still to come.
-The partners are aiming for a final investment decision in the second half of the year, the point at which they formally commit the money and begin building in earnest.
+The partners are aiming for a final investment decision in the second half of the year, the point at which they formally commit the money and begin building.

 The timeline stretches well beyond that.
-First cargoes from the two floating units are expected around 2030 and 2031, so the payoff for Argentina is years away even if everything goes to plan.
+First cargoes from the two floating units are expected around 2030 and 2031, so the payoff for Argentina is years away even if all goes to plan.

 For investors and residents, the significance is what it could mean for the country’s finances.
 A working export business would give chronically dollar-short Argentina a durable new source of hard currency, reshaping its trade balance for a generation.